What Is Redistricting?

 - take into account geographical boundaries

-Most recently, in 2012, the League and a coalition of civil rights groups filed two lawsuits in response to gerrymandering by political party operatives.
+In 2012, the League and a coalition of voting rights groups filed two lawsuits in response to gerrymandering by political party operatives.

 - The State Legislature spent $11 million of taxpayer money unsuccessfully defending its illegally draw district map.

 - In 2015, the courts approved new Congressional district boundaries drawn by the League and its partners.

 - The fairly balanced districts directly contributed to the electoral wins of three non-white candidates in 2016.